 Can I Make my Spouse Pay for my Attorney Fees?

 In most cases, you will pay your own legal fees.
-Generally, unless there is a clear income disparity between you and your spouse, you each will pay your own attorneys’ fees and court cost.
-However, if there is a disparity in income, courts will sometimes “equalize” attorneys’ fees at the temporary orders hearing.
+Generally, unless there is a clear income disparity between you and your spouse, you each will pay your own attorneys’ fees and court costs.
+However, if there is an income disparity, courts will sometimes “equalize” attorneys’ fees at the temporary orders hearing.

 Examples of a disparity of income include: